Skip to main content

 Where both fall short

 Neither tool separates operating funds from reserve funds at the accounting level.
 Both let you record reserve fund transactions, but they sit in the same general ledger as operating expenses.
-That commingling is exactly the problem that creates personal liability risk for board members in states where reserve fund segregation is legally required.
+That commingling is exactly the problem that creates legal and governance risk for board members in states where reserve fund segregation is legally required.

 Reserve fund compliance tracking (tracking your current reserve balance against reserve study targets, flagging underfunding, generating the reserve disclosure reports many states mandate) is not in either product.